 • Excessive amount of air or gas in the stomach or the intestine

 • Extra fluids in the body causing swelling (e.g. in the ankles)

 • Dry skin

 TOLTERODINE TARTRATE DOSING INFORMATION:

-Your dose will be decided by your doctor after proper examination of your conditions.
-Dosage may vary according to your age, sex, seriousness of condition, and a range of other factors.
+You’re dose will be decided by You’re doctor after proper examination of You’re conditions.
+Dosage may vary according to You’re age, sex, seriousness of condition, and a range of other factors.
 Remember to strictly follow what is prescribed for you.

 INTERACTION WITH OTHER DRUGS:

 The above list of drugs is not a complete one and there may be others which may interact with Tolterodine Tartrate.
-Always tell your doctor about any medications which you may be using at present including prescription, OTC or herbal medications.
-Don?t start a new drug without medical advice.
+Always tell You’re doctor about any medications which you may be using at present including prescription, OTC or herbal medications.
+Don’t start a new drug without medical advice.